Accommodating Speech

 “It is one thing for the thing decreed to be conditional; another for the decree itself.
 The former we grant, but not the latter.
 There can be granted an antecedent cause or condition of the thing willed, but not immediately of the volition itself.”1

-God decreed the Ninevites to repent on this occasion; he did not decree them to resist.
+God decreed the Ninevites to repent on this occasion; He did not decree them to resist.
 And so for the inspired author to speak of what God “would have done” only refers to the natural consequence of the possible world in which they resisted.
 It is not meant for the reader to pontificate whether or not the actual outcome was ever in “divine doubt.”

 The Bible is written to the widest audience, that none may have an excuse.
 It is not a set of theses for philosophers to debate.
 Divine speech accommodates human understanding on a “need to know” basis.